AgelessArchangel/RomSearch-for-RG35xx-Garlic-OS/readme.md

 - This is done to free up the RAM allocated by the main app
 - romSearch does a similar thing, creating the `romsearch.sh` at the same location
 - I could not find a way to implement the same behaviour without changing the start script.
+- The mame.csv file is buffered in RAM and the fact the file is sorted is used to stop the search as soon as possible.
+This is still very inefficient.
+I am working on a more efficient search.